stardog-union/stardog-graviton/README.md

 # Build stardog-graviton

 go version 1.7.1 is required and must be in your system path in order to build `stardog-graviton` as is the program `make`.
-The GOPATH will be set to `<path to checkout>/stardog-graviton`.
+Make sure that GOPATH is set properly, and that graviton is checkout into $GOPATH/src/github.com/stardog-union

 ```
 $ make
 ./scripts/build-local.sh
-$ ls -l bin/stardog-graviton
+$ ls -l $GOPATH/bin/stardog-graviton
 -rwxr-xr-x  1 bresnaha  staff  17812772 Nov  9 11:06 bin/stardog-graviton
 ```